openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 ### Bridge

-The bridge may currently be a RadioRA 2 main repeater or a Caseta Smart Bridge Pro.
+A bridge may currently be a RadioRA 2 main repeater, a HomeWorks QS Processor, a Caseta Smart Bridge Pro, or a RA2 Select main repeater.
-A Homeworks QS Processor should also work, but support is still experimental.
 The bridge configuration requires the IP address of the bridge as well as the telnet username and password to log in to the bridge.

+It is recommended that main repeaters/processors be configured with static IP addresses.
+However if automatic discovery is used, the bridge thing will work with DHCP-configured addresses.

 The optional advanced parameter `heartbeat` can be used to set the interval between connection keepalive heartbeat messages, in minutes.
 It defaults to 5.
 Note that the handler will wait up to 30 seconds for a heartbeat response before attempting to reconnect.
 The optional advanced parameter `reconnect` can be used to set the connection retry interval, in minutes.
 It also defaults to 5.

+The optional advanced parameter `discoveryFile` can be set to force the device discovery service to read the Lutron configuration XML from a local file rather than retrieving it via HTTP from the RadioRA 2 or HomeWorks QS bridge device.
+This is useful in the case of some older Lutron software versions, where the discovery service may have problems retrieving the file from the bridge device.
+Note that the user which openHAB runs under must have permission to read the file.

 Thing configuration file example: